Photoplethysmogram

 A photoplethysmogram (PPG) is an optically obtained plethysmogram that can be used to detect blood volume changes in the microvascular bed of tissue.
 A PPG is often obtained by using a pulse oximeter which illuminates the skin and measures changes in light absorption.
 A conventional pulse oximeter monitors the perfusion of blood to the dermis and subcutaneous tissue of the skin.

 With each cardiac cycle the heart pumps blood to the periphery.
 Even though this pressure pulse is somewhat damped by the time it reaches the skin, it is enough to distend the arteries and arterioles in the subcutaneous tissue.
 If the pulse oximeter is attached without compressing the skin, a pressure pulse can also be seen from the venous plexus, as a small secondary peak.

 The change in volume caused by the pressure pulse is detected by illuminating the skin with the light from a light-emitting diode (LED) and then measuring the amount of light either transmitted or reflected to a photodiode.
 Each cardiac cycle appears as a peak, as seen in the figure.
 Because blood flow to the skin can be modulated by multiple other physiological systems, the PPG can also be used to monitor breathing, hypovolemia, and other circulatory conditions.
 Additionally, the shape of the PPG waveform differs from subject to subject, and varies with the location and manner in which the pulse oximeter is attached.

+Although PPG sensors are in common use in a number of commercial (especially in wearables such as smartwatches and fitness trackers) and clinical applications, the exact mechanisms determining the shape of the PPG waveform are not yet fully understood.

 Sites for measuring PPG

-While pulse oximeters are commonly used medical devices, the PPG derived from them is rarely displayed and is nominally only processed to determine heart rate.
-PPGs can be obtained from transmissive absorption (as at the finger tip) or reflection (as on the forehead).
+While pulse oximeters are commonly used medical devices, the PPG signal they record is rarely displayed and is nominally only processed to determine blood oxygenation and heart rate.
+The PPG can be obtained from transmissive absorption (as at the finger tip) or reflection (as on the forehead).

 In outpatient settings, pulse oximeters are commonly worn on the finger.
 However, in cases of shock, hypothermia, etc., blood flow to the periphery can be reduced, resulting in a PPG without a discernible cardiac pulse.
 In this case, a PPG can be obtained from a pulse oximeter on the head, with the most common sites being the ear, nasal septum, and forehead.
 PPG can also be configured for multi-site photoplethysmography (MPPG), e.g. by making simultaneous measurements from the right and left ear lobes, index fingers and great toes, and offering further opportunities for the assessment of patients with suspected peripheral arterial disease, autonomic dysfunction, endothelial dysfunction, and arterial stiffness.
 MPPG also offers significant potential for data mining, e.g. using deep learning, as well as a range of other innovative pulse wave analysis techniques.

-Motion artifacts have been shown to be a limiting factor preventing accurate readings during exercise and free living conditions.
+Motion artifacts are often a limiting factor preventing accurate readings during exercise and free living conditions.